khronokernel/What-s-new-in-macOS-Catalina/README.md

 1. AppleACPIPlatform.kext loads and sets all devices with the ACPI name of `EC__` and device `PNP0C09` the property of `boot-ec`
 2. It then hands off control to its plugin, AppleACPIEC.kext, and starts a probe for either `PNP0C09` or `boot-ec`
 3. When loaded, it will then verify for the other meaning we must have both `PNP0C09` and `boot-ec`.
-If not, macOS will just get stuck but due to the nature of parallel kext loading we don't explicitly see the error instead seeing errors such as `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`, `previous shutdown cause...`, etc. And guess what, PCs don't have their embedded controller named `EC__` instead known by `EC0_`, `H_EC` or `ECDV`.
+If not, macOS will just get stuck but due to the nature of parallel kext loading we don't explicitly see the error instead seeing errors such as `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`, `previous shutdown cause...`, etc. And guess what, most PCs don't have their embedded controller named `EC__` instead known by `EC0_`, `H_EC` or `ECDV`.(Lenovos are the rare exception)

 To get around these problems, we have a couple options:

-* Block `com.apple.driver.AppleACPIEC`.
-   * AppleACPIEC is used on laptops so blocking it can cause serious issues but on desktops there is no issue.
-Problem is this requires OpenCore and currently there re bugs with it: [OC kext blocker not working](https://github.com/acidanthera/bugtracker/issues/497)
 * Turn off your real EC and set a fake EC(we still need an EC present for AppleBusPower).
    * Recommended method for desktops, can severly screw up laptops.
-      * [SSDTTime](https://github.com/corpnewt/SSDTTime)(Use this for when you have access to the systems DSDT, `F4` at Clover scrren will dump it to EFI/CLOVER/ACPI/origin.
+      * [SSDTTime](https://github.com/corpnewt/SSDTTime)(Use this for when you have access to the systems DSDT, `F4` at Clover screen will dump it to EFI/CLOVER/ACPI/origin or running SSDTTime in Windows/Linux can also dump it.
 Easiest and recommenced way to setup EC, only way for AMD CPU users)
       * [USBmap](https://github.com/corpnewt/USBMap)(Some may already have an SSDT-EC in their EFI if they ran USBmap sometime after Nov 18, 2018)
       * [SSDT-EC-USBX.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC-USBX.dsl) (Skylake and newer)
       * [SSDT-EC.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC.dsl) (Haswell and older)
+   * Don't forget to add the .aml(Assembled) file to EFI/CLOVER/ACPI/Patched
 * Rename your EC device.
    * Not recommened for desktops as this still loads AppleACPIEC which is incompatible with desktop PCs, ideal solution for laptops.